 Higher taxes compared to the U.S.

-mexico-plazaMexico is loved for its rich cultural heritage, beautiful landscapes, and lower cost of living compared to the U.S.
+mexico-plazaMexico is also a good choice for Americans because of its rich culture, beautiful landscapes, and lower cost of living compared to the U.S. It is close to home, has warm weather, and has vibrant communities.

 Cost of living